artcuddy/project2-blackjack/README.md

   + Sounds are played when pressing the hit, stay & reset game buttons

+  + The game is over when you win or lose 5 games

   + When you win or lose an overlay screen will be shown indicating that the game is over and sound is played.

 ![alt text](docs/screenshots/game-area.png "Screenshot game buttons")